-You recently moved from sister property The Opposite House to become GM at The Middle House.
+You recently moved from the sister property, The Opposite House, to become GM at The Middle House.
 What do you think makes this property so unique?

 All of our houses have their own character.
-What really strikes me about the Middle House is how it truly embodies Shanghai and its spirit: energetic, beautiful, vibrant.
+What strikes me about the Middle House is how it truly embodies Shanghai and its energetic, beautiful, and vibrant spirit.
 During the day, the hotel can feel calm and serene, almost zen.
 At night, our restaurants and bars come to life with all these amazing personalities who have come to gather.

 What sort of client request do you love to meet?

 We love any request that is a little bit different, as it allows us to be creative.
 COVID-19 has certainly impacted our guests’ behavior and preferences.
 This has led to some new approaches, such as organizing Zoom dates in our restaurants for guests unable to meet in person because of restrictions.